Timothy LeDuc: 2021–22 season

-The duo's preparations for the Olympic season were hampered by Cain contracting COVID-19 in late summer, as a result of which they withdrew from their planned debut at the Skating Club of Boston's Cranberry Cup.
+The duo's preparations for the Olympic season were hampered by Cain contracting COVID-19 in late summer.
+As a result, they withdrew from their planned debut at the 2021 Cranberry Cup.
 Instead, they first appeared on the Challenger series at the 2021 CS Autumn Classic International, where they won the bronze medal.
 At their second Challenger event, the 2021 CS Finlandia Trophy, they won a second bronze medal, defeating Calalang/Johnson narrowly.

 On the Grand Prix at 2021 Skate Canada International, Cain/LeDuc were sixth in the short program, but a second-place free skate took them to the bronze medal.
 Cain said, "there were a lot of levels we didn’t get which kept our score under the 130-mark, but we are going to focus on consistency" looking forward.
 They placed fourth at their second event, the 2021 NHK Trophy, finishing with a new personal best in the free skate.

 With defending national champions Knierim/Frazier forced to withdraw from the 2022 U.S. Championships but still anticipated to be named to the U.S. Olympic team, the contest for the second American berth was widely seen to be between Cain/LeDuc and Calalang/Johnson.
 Cain/LeDuc placed first in both segments of the competition, with the only error being Cain doubling out on a planned triple Salchow jump, while Calalang/Johnson made several errors and finished in second.
 They were named to the U.S. Olympic team the following day.
 LeDuc called the prospect "something we've dreamed about for a long time.
 We have worked so extremely hard and have visualized this so many times."
 LeDuc became the first out non-binary athlete assigned to compete at the Winter Olympics.
 In a February 2022 interview, LeDuc said that rather than a "romantic" approach to pair skating, they and Cain "[have] always been about equality and showing two amazing athletes coming together to create something beautiful."
 Commenting on the partnership, their coach, Peter Cain, stated: "They don't ever point fingers or blame each other.
 One person can make a mistake, and it’s the team, not the individual."